 Licensed to Licensed

 Shipments of beer from licensed shippers may be shipped to licensed consignees, where permitted by applicable law.
-For example a licensed manufacturer may ship to a licensed distributor, or a licensed distributor may ship to a licensed retailer, so long as the shipments are made in accordance with applicable law.
+For example a licensed brewery may ship to a licensed distributor, or a licensed distributor may ship to a licensed retailer, so long as the shipments are made in accordance with applicable law.
 "Licensed to Licensed" shipments cannot be made to consumers.

 Interstate Brewery Shipments

 Certain states allow shipments of beer directly to consumers when purchased from licensed out-of-state breweries.
-Refer to Addendum A of the UPS Agreement for Approved Beer Shippers for allowed Interstate Brewery Shipment States.
+Refer to Beer Addendum A of the UPS Agreement for Approved Beer Shippers for allowed Interstate Brewery Shipment States.

 Intrastate Brewery Shipment

 Some states allow Beer purchased from licensed Breweries within the state to be shipped to consumers located in the same state.
-Refer to Addendum A of the UPS Agreement for Approved Beer Shippers for allowed Intrastate Brewery Shipment States.
+Refer to Beer Addendum A of the UPS Agreement for Approved Beer Shippers for allowed Intrastate Brewery Shipment States.

 Interstate Retailer Shipment

 Certain states allow shipments of beer directly to consumers from licensed out-of-state retailers.
-Refer to Addendum A of the UPS Agreement for Approved Beer Shippers for allowed Interstate Retailer Shipment States.
+Refer to Beer Addendum A of the UPS Agreement for Approved Beer Shippers for allowed Interstate Retailer Shipment States.

 Intrastate Retailer Shipment

 Some states allow beer purchased from licensed Retailers within the state to be shipped directly to consumers in the same state.
-Refer to Addendum A of the UPS Agreement for Approved Beer Shippers for allowed Intrastate Brewery Retailer States.
+Refer to Beer Addendum A of the UPS Agreement for Approved Beer Shippers for allowed Intrastate Retailer States.

 Contractual Service Only